 If I would take the liberty to freely translate Advaita Vedanta, it could look a bit like this: “Reality or Enlightenment is to be found by rejecting all our personal knowledge by way of a non-duality approach.”

-Furthermore, Advaita Vedanta (also known as the Jnana Yoga Royal Path tradition), notably in its Neo-Advaita interpretation, is renowned for its so-called neti neti approach, which means not-this, not-that.
-It refers to the continuous rejection (or negation) of perceived phenomena as being (part of) me.
+Furthermore, Advaita Vedanta — sometimes referred to as Jnana Yoga — notably in its Neo-Advaita interpretation, is renowned for its so-called neti neti approach, which means not-this, not-that.
+It refers to the continuous rejection (or negation) of perceived phenomena as being (part of) the Self (or real “I”).

 Neti neti goes something like this: “I’m not the mind, not emotions, not the body; nothing that I perceive is me.
 I have no properties at all.
 I’m not this, I’m not that.
 I’m impersonal.
 All that I can say is that I am, but not what I am.”